-ME: And what about specifics, for example foundation?
+ME: And what about specifics, for example, what’s the best wedding makeup foundation?

 KC: Yes Mac Face & Body or Bourjois are my go to foundations.
 The Mac Face & Body can be blended down the neck, décolletage, shoulders and arms for a really natural look.

 ME: You have also mentioned that you offer airbrushing, can you explain what that is?

 KC: The product is applied using a compressor and airbrushing gun.
 It is the ultimate in terms of being smudge, water and sweat proof.
 You can rub your skin and it just doesn’t move until you use a cleanser.
 I’m seeing more and more demand for it.